Code-Maven/wis-python-course-2025-10/README.md

 in case your name is Foo Bar.
 In the issue include the link to the site, the link to the repository of the site, and the link to the repository of the assignment.

 In the same issue also include a few sentences explaining why do you take this course?
 What are your expectations?
 What do you need to use Python for?
+If you don't know yourself, ask in the lab you are in what kind of things might be needed.

+* Dead-line: 2025.11.01 22:00